hpcleuven/VscDocumentation/source/antwerp/uantwerp_software.rst

 filesystem of a standard conda installation due to the creation of many small files.

-`hpc_container_wrapper <https://github.com/CSCfi/hpc-container-wrapper>`_ is a tool that helps you create an Apptainer image and provide wrapper scripts to call executables within the container environment.
+`hpc_container_wrapper <https://github.com/CSCfi/hpc-container-wrapper>`_ is a tool that helps you create an Apptainer image and provides wrapper scripts to call executables within the container environment.
 To containerize your conda environment with ``hpc_container_wrapper``, you need your conda environment file ``environment.yaml``.
 This is a reproducible collection of packages, dependencies, and channels.
 Here is an example of such a file: